lostpebble/generate-package-json-webpack-plugin/README.md

 `extraSourcePackageFilenames` : This is useful for mono-repos and projects where your dependencies in your code are not only defined in a single `package.json` file.
 If you share code between multiple projects or "workspaces" to be bundled into a final distribution project, you probably want to set this option.

+`useInstalledVersions`: Resolve node modules and use the exact version that installed in your environment.
+This is useful to lock versions on production deployments.

 ### :mag: Things to take note of

 You should remember to set the `"main": "./index.js"` to the correct filename (would probably